 - How long it took for you to get benefits through the appeals process

-In general, those who have a longer wait between their application and their appeals hearing can expect to receive more back pay, assuming the Social Security Administration does not assign them a new onset date during the appeals process.
+In general, those with a longer wait between their application and their appeals hearing can expect to receive more back pay, assuming the Social Security Administration does not assign them a new onset date during the appeals process.

 Supplemental Security Income Back Pay

 SSI is a need-based program, and those who meet the strict criteria and receive approval begin drawing benefits immediately.
 There is no waiting period for SSI.
-Once approved, you may be eligible to get benefits dating back to when you filed your application.
+Once approved, you could be eligible for benefits dating back to when you filed your application.

 Example of SSI Back Pay

 It took the Social Security Administration 11 months to approve your claim.
-You are eligible for the maximum payment of $735.
-The Social Security Administration would owe you $8,074.
+As a result, you are eligible for the maximum payment of $735.
+The Social Security Administration would owe you a total of $8,074.
 You would receive that $8,074 in three payments.

 Social Security Disability Insurance Back Pay